Graduate Visa

 This is an unsponsored route to allow you to work or look for work in the UK.

 In general, you will be able to do most types of work at any level (including self-employment).
-However, Graduates on this route will continue to be restricted from being employed as a professional sportsperson or as a doctor or dentist in training.
+However, graduates on this route will continue to be restricted from being employed as a professional sportsperson or as a doctor or dentist in training.

-If you applied for your Student visa before 6 April 2022: You can start work on a full-time basis, however, on a temporary contract until your Graduate Route visa is granted.
+If you applied for your Student visa before 6 April 2022: You can start work on a full-time basis, however, on a temporary contract until your Graduate visa is granted.

-If you applied for your Student visa after 6 April 2022: You can start working in a permanent job as soon as you apply for your Graduate Route visa and whilst it is pending.
+If you applied for your Student visa after 6 April 2022: You can start working in a permanent job as soon as you apply for your Graduate visa and whilst it is pending.

 This visa is given to enable you to work in the UK.
 You are permitted to undertake 'supplementary' study but only at an institution that is not a Student Route Sponsor.
 You cannot study a course that would usually require sponsorship under the Student route.